kisakova/documentation/completeReference/Advanced/dataManagement/index.rst

 Whether a workflow has been defined for entity records, or users can process it in any order, it is important to know what actions have been performed with a record, as well as by whom.
 Who has turned this cart into an order?
 Who has closed an opportunity?
 Who has deleted a customer?
 Who has changed contact details?
-In order to know the answers, you can use OroCRM's data audit functionality
+In order to know the answers, you can use OroCommerce's data audit functionality

 A detailed description of the data audit functionality is available in the :ref:`Data Audit <user-guide-data-audit>` guide.